 But hard was good, it made me want to get out.

 The irony if it now seems to be that, having grown up without significant financial privilege myself, I will likely pass plenty on to my children.

-When it comes to observing the Funnel of Privilege, and living outside or inside of it at any step, there are a number things to keep in mind:
+When it comes to observing the Funnel of Privilege, there are a number things to keep in mind:

 Help others whenever you can.
 One of the most important things you can do once you acknowledge the privilege you have is to give to people less fortunate than you.
 This is one of the main reasons I emphasize using your money to help others through charity and giving.
 Regardless of how little you have, you probably have more than enough to give a little away.

 Focus on what you can control, not what you can’t.
 You cannot change the past, but you have full control over the future.
 Being at a disadvantage early in life might make it harder to achieve some things.
 But it doesn’t necessarily make them impossible.

 Having to pay for your own post-secondary education doesn’t mean you can’t pursue a degree.
 Just like having no help with your a down-payment doesn’t mean you can never be a homeowner.
 Do what needs to be done to get the results you want, and don’t worry about whether it’s harder or easier for you than someone else.